-Suppose you click the file How2BeReach.hta, then ShellExecute() function determines that the sponsor named mshta.exe should be used to open the HTA file.
-ShellExecute() has also a built-in ability to call into SRP, so if SRP is activated, then the How2BeReach.hta can be monitored and blocked.
+Suppose you click the file How2BeRich.hta, then ShellExecute() function determines that the sponsor named mshta.exe should be used to open the HTA file.
+ShellExecute() has also a built-in ability to call into SRP, so if SRP is activated, then the How2BeRich.hta can be monitored and blocked.
 Blocking files by ShellExecute() prevents users from unknowingly or accidentally executing malicious code.

 SRP has a list of file extensions called “Designated File Types.”
 If the file extension is on this list, then ShellExecute() can prevent that file from opening.
-So the file How2BeReach.hta can be monitored and blocked by ShellExecute() if the HTA extension is on the Designated File Types list, as indeed it is by default.
-The list is configurable, and the user can add or remove file extensions from it.
+So the file How2BeRich.hta can be monitored and blocked by ShellExecute() if the HTA extension is on the Designated File Types list, as indeed it is by default.
+The list is configurable, and the user can add or remove file extensions at will.

 These are the default Designated File Types: ADE, DP, BAS, BAT, CHM, CMD, COM, CPL, CRT, EXE, HLP, HTA, INF, INS, ISP, LNK, MDB, MDE, MSC, MSI, MSP, MST, OCX, PCD, PIF, REG, SCR, SHS, URL, VB, WSC.